 Additional specialist courses and professional development programmes may allow you to apply for planning, training and management positions, and help you advance your career.
 As you gain more experience, you may have the chance to move to a larger airport, e.g. Gatwick or Heathrow.

 NATS (a public-private partnership) operates many sites across the UK and the rest of the world, so employment opportunities once you complete your training will not be scarce.
-You will find job openings at the NATS control centres located in Swanwick and Prestwick, and there are also opportunities in the UK’s airport control towers.
+You will find job openings at NATS careers located in Swanwick and Prestwick, and there are also opportunities in the UK’s airport control towers.
 Some are managed by NATS, while others are run by private companies or the airport itself.

 Roles may also be available with the Royal Airforce (RAF), and some airports choose to employ air traffic controllers directly, or through privately owned companies such as SafeSkys Ltd.